koreo-dev/koreo.dev/docs/getting-started/quick-start.md

 kubectl apply -f workload-crd.yaml
 ```

-:::note[Role-Based Access Control]
+:::info[Role-Based Access Control]
 Kubernetes uses [Role-Based Access Control (RBAC)](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)
 to ensure that cluster users and workloads have only the access to resources
 required to execute their roles.
 Both the Koreo controller and Koreo UI rely on
 RBAC to access resources in the cluster.
-These provide default ClusterRoles
+These provide default Roles with base
-with base permissions but can be customized to your needs.
-For this example,
+permissions but can be customized to your needs.
+For this example, ensure your
-ensure your deployed Koreo controller has the appropriate permissions for the
+deployed Koreo controller has the appropriate permissions for the CRD.
-CRD.
 :::

 ### Deployment ResourceTemplate